Relintai/pandemonium_engine_docs/tutorials/io/data_paths.md

 on all platforms.
 You can override environment variables following the specification to change the editor and project data paths.

+Note:
-.. note:: If you use `Godot packaged as a Flatpak
+ If you use `Godot packaged as a Flatpak
           ( https://flathub.org/apps/details/org.godotengine.Godot )`, the
           editor data paths will be located in subfolders in `~/.var/app/org.godotengine.Godot/`.